 Matthew A. Shadle is Associate Professor of Theology and Religious Studies at Marymount University in Arlington, Virginia.
-He has published The Origins of War: A Catholic Perspective (Georgetown, 2011).
-His Interrupting Capitalism: Catholic Social Thought and the Economy will be published by Oxford University Press later in 2018.
+He has published Interrupting Capitalism: Catholic Social Thought and the Economy (Oxford, 2018) and The Origins of War: A Catholic Perspective (Georgetown, 2011).

 By undermining collective bargaining in the public sector, the Janus case dangerously prioritizes individual freedom at the expense of the common good.
 Catholic social ethics must take this opportunity to articulate a vision balancing individual freedom and the common good.

 In Catholic circles, or even in the broader Christian community, there has been virtually no discussion of the ethics of cyber warfare.
 Does the Christian just-war tradition have anything to say about cyber warfare?
 Before any such discussion can take place, however, it is crucial to have an understanding of what we even mean by cyber warfare.

 The concept of the common good, so central to Catholic social ethics, provides a hopeful way to integrate these concerns for both structural factors and agency into an ethical framework for thinking about migration.